ivpn/ivpn.net/src/content/en/pages/knowledgebase/general/device-management-faq.md

 ### How does the device naming assignment work?

-Once enabled, the feature makes use of predefined phrases below (first two on IVPN Standard and all seven on IVPN Pro plan) that are assigned to existing and new devices in a specific order:
+Once enabled, the feature makes use of predefined phrases below (first five on IVPN Standard and Plus and all ten  on IVPN Pro Suite plan) that are assigned to existing and new devices in a specific order:

 ```
 Silent Circuit